Official Competition Rules, Regulations, Details, and Stuff

 - Teams cannot receive any assistance from faculty coaches/mentors during the final competition period of each benchmark/application.

-- Each team will appoint a team manager who will work with the organizers to coordinate team activities, interviews, etc.
+- Each team will needs a team captain who will work with the organizers to coordinate team activities, interviews, etc.

 Applications